The 3 biggest security threats to our election that no one is talking about

 Confidence and trust.
 These are the pillars of our market economy and democratic establishments.
 Without it, our money has no intrinsic value, our institutions deteriorate.
 As we’ve come to appreciate since the 2016 election, democracy is a fragile thing.
 With so much at stake in this year’s election, it’s imperative that we as citizens, legislators, and security leaders focus our collective energies and clearly prioritize what the most likely threats will be so that we can maintain trust in our most cherished right—voting.

-Tiffany Olson Kleemann is the Senior Vice President of Bot Mitigation for Imperva and the former CEO of Distil Networks.
+Tiffany Olson Kleemann is the senior vice president of bot mitigation for Imperva and the former CEO of Distil Networks.
 With more than 20 years of business and operations experience within the information technology industry, the White House, government, and U.S. military, Tiffany previously served as a vice president at FireEye, leading global strategic partnerships and alliance operations.